 Three Key Trends The Manufacturing Industry Faces In 2022, and Beyond – Part II: Inflation’s Impact

-Inflation’s Impact Continues to Ripple Across All Industries
+Inflation’s Impact Continues to Ripple Across All Manufacturing Industries in 2022

 Chart Source: US Bureau of Labor Statistics US Inflation Rate data compiled by TradingEconomics.com